-The European Union (EU) directive on waste electrical and electronic equipment mandates recycling of electrical and electronic equipment throughout the EU by August 13, 2005.
+The European Union (EU) Directive 2012/19/EU on waste electrical and electronic equipment mandates recycling of electrical and electronic equipment throughout the EU.

 Unless otherwise noted, all products, assemblies, and sub-assemblies manufactured by Hughes and its sub-contractors will be compliant with this directive and any subsequent revisions or amendments.
 This product carries the WEEE label below to demonstrate compliance.